Is My Paying Ads a Sustainable Business Model?

 Quick Summary of My Paying Ads

-Pros: Uday Nara, the creator of this program, offers high visibility and even video tutorials.
+The Good: Uday Nara, the creator of this program, offers high visibility and even video tutorials.
 The program has a rather large Facebook group.
 The program is free to join.

-Cons: You, as the ad pack buyer/advertiser, rely on other ad pack buyers/advertisers to make money.
+The Bad: You, as the ad pack buyer/advertiser, rely on other ad pack buyers/advertisers to make money.
 Most of your earnings must be used to buy additional ad packs.
 The traffic is low quality because it consists mostly of other advertisers doing revshare.
 You're advertising other scammy work-at-home "opportunities."

-Our Recommendation: Our recommendation is to skip My Paying Ads.
+The Bottom Line: Our recommendation is to skip My Paying Ads.
 There are far better business models out there, such as Wealthy Affiliate, that don't rely almost exclusively on member traffic and internal purchases to stay in business.

 My Paying Ads (MPA) is an online business platform that launched in March 2015 and is the creation of Uday Nara, a mechanical engineer by trade who hails from Singapore.

 Uday describes MPA as a “viral advertising site” where you engage in three activities:

 MPA members purchase ad packs starting at $1 and place their ads on the MPA website.
 For every dollar spent, 20 credits are returned and can be used to buy text, solo and pay-to-click (PTC) ads, pay-per-click (PPC) and banner ads, and login ads.
 Clicks on and purchases from these ads result in earnings and commissions until the packs expire.